evancole99/crypto_bot/readme.md

 In order for TALib to function properly, the prerequisite C library must be built and installed.
 See [how to install TALib dependencies](mrjbq7.github.io/ta-lib/install.html) for help.

+## Setting Up

+In order for the bot to be able to execute trades, a configuration file is needed containing our API keys, webhooks, server addresses, and anything else that we want to ensure is not hard-coded (keep your API keys safe!).

+If you do not have Binance API keys configured, see [Binance's FAQ](http://binance.com/en/support/faq/360002502072) for help.

+To do this, create a file config.py with the following variables:
+* API\_KEY = 'YOUR API KEY'
+* API\_SECRET = 'YOUR API SECRET'
+* IFTTT\_WEBHOOK = 'YOUR IFTTT PUSH NOTIFY WEBHOOK'
+* SERVER\_ADDR = "YOUR AIOHTTP SERVER ADDRESS"

+If you wish to be notified via push notifications through IFTTT, sign up for IFTTT Maker and create a push notify applet using WebHooks.
+You may configure the applet to provide a basic notification, or to provide more data using a JSON payload.
+If you don't wish to use IFTTT notifications, simply remove all references to the notify\_user() function.

+And that's it!
+Make sure this file stays safe - anyone who has access to your API key and API secret has access to your Binance account.

 ## Configuring/Creating Strategies